-I took my UCAT in September 2015 and scored a total of 3050, which placed me in the top 10% for that year.
+I took my UCAT and scored a total of 3050, which placed me in the top 10% for that year.
 Achieving such a high score in the UCAT wasn’t something I had anticipated, however looking back, I can see that I had prepared very methodically.
 Therefore, I have some advice to share.

 Firstly, realising (and accepting) the difference between the UCAT exam and your school exams is crucial.
 The way you studied for your GCSE or A-Level exams won’t necessarily work with this exam format.
 Don’t be afraid to experiment with different techniques than you normally would do and remember to keep an open mind.

 Additionally, you need to accept that the scoring system is quite different from your school exams.
 In 2018, the top percentile scored 2810 out of a possible 3600 – that is an average of 702 out of 900 in each section.

 It might be necessary to lower your expectations.
 Full marks (900 in a section) is probably not achievable and certainly not required to be considered an outstanding UCAT candidate.

 Often students can become discouraged by their performance when preparing for the exam, leading them to lose their overall motivation.
 This won’t happen to you if you understand that performing well does not require you to score over 800 in every section!

 Want to try your hand at some practice UCAT questions?